faucetsdn/faucet/docs/vendors/hpe/README_Aruba.rst

 System & Network Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+ * NOTE: Do not configure IPv6 management of the switch!
+This will cause IPv6 under OpenFlow control to break.
  * Use Serial Console cable to login to the box.
  * Use ``minicom`` for serial terminal @ 115Kbps.
 Minicom is available on Linux and MacOS (macports) systems.
  * Connected Port 1 of Switch to Top of the Rack (TOR) switch which had DHCP and DNS enabled.
 Mac Address was programmed into DNS/DHCP Server so that IP address of 10.20.5.11 was provided to this box.